stazman/daily-fitness-advisor-app/README.md

 Backend: https://github.com/stazman/daily-weight-loss-advisor-backend
 Frontend: https://github.com/stazman/daily-weight-loss-advisor-frontend

+Notes:
+  1. Currently, the Rails API (backend) server cannot be opened on its own as both the web server (frontend) and Rails API servers are bundled to open together through a Foreman gem procfile and rake task.
+Foreman gem repo: https://github.com/ddollar/foreman.
-Note: If the repos are being cloned individually, they must be siblings in the same directory for the two servers to be started, as the app is currently configured through the Foreman gem.
+  2. If the repos are being cloned individually, they must be siblings in the same directory for the two servers to be started, as the app is currently configured through the Foreman gem.

 The app has been set up to use Webpack dev server to proxy requests to the Rails API server (http://localhost:3001) as a proxy server to avoid CORS issues.